Celia-Vinagre-Izquierdo/Celia-Vinagre-Izquierdo/README.md

 - 👀 I’m interested in biogeography, genomics, host-parasite interactions and climate change.

-- 🌱 I’m currently learning R, GIS and (triying to) python!
+- 🌱 I’m currently learning R, GIS and (trying to) python!

 - 💞️ I’m looking for quails samples! and I would love to collaborate in many projects!